milomg/reactively/Reactive-algorithms.md

 Current reactivity benchmarks ([Solid](https://github.com/solidjs/solid/tree/main/packages/solid/bench), [CellX](https://github.com/Riim/cellx#benchmark), [Maverick](https://github.com/maverick-js/observables#benchmarks))
 are focused on creation time, and update time for a static graph.
-The existing benchmarks aren't very configurable, and don't tell us anything about how the chart performs for dynamic data.
+The existing benchmarks aren't very configurable, and don't test for dynamic dependencies.

 We've created a new and more flexible benchmark that allows library authors to create a graph with a given number of layers of nodes and connections between each node, with a certain fraction of the graph dynamically changing sources, and record both execution time and GC time.